MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-machine-learning-standalone-windows-install.md

 # Install Machine Learning Server (Standalone) or R Server (Standalone) using SQL Server Setup
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-SQL Server setup includes a **shared feature** option for installing a non-instance-aware, standalone machine learning server that runs outside of SQL Server.
+SQL Server Setup includes a **shared feature** option for installing a non-instance-aware, standalone machine learning server that runs outside of SQL Server.
 In SQL Server 2016, this feature is called **R Server (Standalone)**.
 In SQL Server 2017, it's called **Machine Learning Server (Standalone)** and includes R and Python.

-A standalone server as installed by SQL Server Setup is functionally equivalent to the non-SQL-branded versions of [Microsoft Machine Learning Server](https://docs.microsoft.com/machine-learning-server/what-is-machine-learning-server), supporting the same use cases and scenarios, including remote execution, operationalization and web services, and the complete collection of RevoScaleR and revoscalepy functions.
+A standalone server as installed by SQL Server Setup is functionally equivalent to the non-SQL-branded versions of [Microsoft Machine Learning Server](https://docs.microsoft.com/machine-learning-server/what-is-machine-learning-server), supporting the same use cases and scenarios, including:

++ Remote execution, switching between local and remote sessions in the same console
++ Operationalization with web nodes and compute nodes
++ Web service deployment: the ability to package R and Python script into web services
++ Complete collection of R and Python function libraries

 As an independent server decoupled from SQL Server, the R and Python environment is configured, secured, and accessed using the underlying operating system and tools provided in the standalone server, not SQL Server.

-As an adjunct to SQL Server, a standalone server is useful if you need to develop high-performance machine learning solutions that can use remote compute contexts, switching interchangeably between the local server and a remote Machine Learning Server on a Spark cluster or on another SQL Server instance.
+As an adjunct to SQL Server, a standalone server is useful if you need to develop high-performance machine learning solutions that can use remote compute contexts to the full range of supported data platforms.
+You can shift execution from the local server to a remote Machine Learning Server on a Spark cluster or on another SQL Server instance.

+<a name="bkmk_prereqs"> </a>

-## <a name="bkmk_prereqs"> </a> Pre-install checklist
+## Pre-install checklist

 If you installed a previous version, such as SQL Server 2016 R Server (Standalone) or Microsoft R Server, uninstall the existing installation before continuing.